Zhou Xuechang: Biography

 Zhou was born in Anxin, Zhili (Now Hebei).
 He graduated from Peking University and Guangdong University.
 In 1925, he became an instructor at the Whampoa Military Academy.
-Zhou Xuechang successively held the positions of Political Chief of the 2nd Division in the East Route Army of the Northern Expedition, Chairman of the Kuomintang's Central Committee and Leading Member of the Beiping (Peking) Branch of the Kuomintang, etc. In 1931, he was appointed to the Chief of the Bureau for Education of the Beiping City Government.
-In next October, he was appointed to the Committee of the Shanxi Provincial Government.
+Zhou Xuechang successively held the positions of Political Chief of the 2nd Division in the East Route Army of the Northern Expedition, Chairman of the Kuomintang's Central Committee and Leading Member of the Beiping Branch of the Kuomintang, etc. In 1931, he was appointed to the Chief of the Bureau for Education of the Beiping City Government.
+In October of 1932, he was appointed to the Committee of the Shanxi Provincial Government.
 In 1938, he became Member of the Preparatory committee for Xikang Province.

-From August 1939, Zhou Xuechang joined Wang Jingwei in creating the collaborationist Reorganized National Government of China, and was appointed Member of the Kuomintang's Central Committee (Wang clique).
-In next September, he was appointed Superintendent of Education of the Training Team for Central Political Affairs.
+In August 1939, Zhou Xuechang joined Wang Jingwei in creating the collaborationist Reorganized National Government of China, and was appointed Member of the Kuomintang's Central Committee (Wang clique).
+During the following September, he was appointed Superintendent of Education of the Training Team for Central Political Affairs.
 In December 1941, he was promoted to Mayor of the Nanjing Special City, and stayed on this position until the Wang Jingwei regime collapsed.